 In one way or another, your digital business will grow so does your need for more IT infrastructure.
-Expanding IT infrastructure is extremely costly, ineffective and places pressure on precise forecasting in growing companies.
-Nonetheless, a hybrid cloud environment provides the opportunity for business to expand to a cloud environment for detailed workloads.
+Expanding IT infrastructure can be extremely costly and time consuming.
+Provisioning to support innovation places pressure on precise forecasting particularly when procurement of infrastructure or software licenses is required.

-Applying automation procedures on the cloud delivers the ability to expand resources up and down as the business demands vary.
+Deploying automation procedures on the cloud provides the ability to expand resources up and down as the business demands vary.
 This permits the hybrid cloud system to take advantage of limitless resources based on demand-driven usage, improving the environment for effectiveness and performance.

 Improved Speed To Market